English vocabulary app

 that sticks.

-A deep English dictionary with one-tap flashcards and spaced repetition.
-Save the words you meet while reading, working, or studying — and review them right before you'd forget.
+OpenWords is a comprehensive English dictionary app with one-tap flashcards and spaced repetition.
+Save the words you look up while reading, working, or studying — and review them just before you forget them.

 Free · No account required · Works offline